 Every time my mom goes to the market, she usually wears a worn-out shirt, shorts, and slippers.
 Dress like you don’t have much money.
 It is usual for the seller to eye their buyers and mentally note their possible paying capacity.
 If you look like a donya, then expect prices for a royalty.

 Shop around and know what other stores charge.
 Then, decide which price you are ready to buy the item.
 My mom walks around other stalls before she decides to haggle on her chosen shop.
-This way she will have the range of prices she’d be willing to accept.
+This way, she will have a range of prices she’d be willing to accept.

-Start with 50% off then increase the price gradually.
+Start with 50% off, then increase the price gradually.
 This is my mom’s usual trick.
-If you have ever been to big markets such as in Balintawak or Baguio, you will be surprised by this practice.
-Buyers will start haggling at half the price and the seller will lower it little by little.
+If you have ever been to big markets, such as Balintawak or Baguio, you will be surprised by this practice.
+Buyers will start haggling tips at half the price, and the seller will lower it little by little.
 They continue haggling until they deal with an amount favorable to both parties.

 My mom is a frequent buyer in the local market.
 She usually reminds the sellers how much the previous price on their items was and if the quality of their fish, meat, vegetable, and fruits are good enough for the current offered price.

 Sellers respect buyers with good knowledge of the product.
-They will also have an impression that you already know how much will be a good deal so they will not bother with the higher price anymore.
+They will also have the impression that you already know how much will be a good deal, so they will no longer bother with the higher price.

 Do not show too much enthusiasm.
 No matter how much you want to buy it, keep your cool.
 Why?
 Because if the seller knows that you want it, they will know that you will still buy it even if the price is higher than you want.
 They will even entice you more with the quality and features of the product.

 Sellers give lower prices to their patrons.
-If you always buy from them, they will give you a better deal.
+They will give you a better deal if you always buy from them.
 Sometimes they will even throw in freebies.
-Let’s say you bought a ½ kilo of pork belly.
+Let’s say you bought ½ kilo of pork belly.
 Your suki can let you have a few more grams for free.

 Expert Tip: Having a suki for your daily shopping needs has more advantages than you think.

-Mom said that if you have a suki, they tend to be more honest.
-If you forgot an item, they keep it for you.
-If your money is not enough, they can just top up the balance on your next purchase.
+Mom said that they tend to be more honest if you have a suki.
+If you forget an item, they keep it for you.
+In addition, if your money is not enough, they can just top up the balance on your next purchase.

 Ask if “May bawas ba?” or if you can get a free item thrown in.
 My mom uses this trick when buying in Divisoria during the Christmas season.
 Sometimes you will even see signs in shops saying “Buy 5, Get 1 Free.”

 Show how much you only have.
 Take note to keep your larger bills away from the seller’s sight.
-If the seller keeps on declining your bid, show your money in your palm.
+If the seller keeps declining your bid, show your money in your palm.
 Say that this is your last offer.
 However, be sure that the amount is sensible.
-You are haggling to buy an item without pushing your seller out of the business.
+As your haggling tips, you buy an item without pushing your seller out of business.

 When they see your palm wide open with cash, they will be tempted to get it.
 Also, they will know that this is your last offer.

 Sellers give closing prices to avoid wasting perishable products.
-There are also shopkeepers who will want to reach their sales quota before packing up.
-If you show up just in time, you can easily strike a good deal.
+Some shopkeepers will want to reach their sales quota before packing up.
+You can easily strike a good deal if you show up just in time.

 Be courteous because the seller just wants to earn decently.
 If you are rude, then you’ll lose the chance to bargain even before you start.